theophoric/rfcs/0-overview.md

 add_provider(challenge, provider, solution)
 ```

 These solutions may utilize TrustGraph.
 An example is effector service providers, or computing pool attribution: all peers with Trust from a particular public key are considered authorized to register themselves to a key.
-In this case, the challenge is that PK and some nonse.
+In this case, the challenge is that PK and some nonce.

 ```
 owned_key_challenge = concat(owner_pk, max_trust_path_length, nonce)